bravotango/Employee-Tracker/README.md

 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 This is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-## Your Task
+## Because this application is not deployed

-Because this application is not deployed, there is a walk-through video that demonstrates it's functionality and all of the following acceptance criteria being met.
+There is a walk-through video that demonstrates it's functionality and all of the following acceptance criteria being met.

 ## User Story